MichaelSail4499/cybereventthree/README.md

 bcdedit /set hypervisorlaunchtype off
 bcdedit /set hypervisorlaunchtype auto
 ```
-Run the relevant command on powershell with administrator privileges.
+Run the relevant command on Powershell with administrator privileges.
 Then, restart the computer.

 ## Alternatives to Kali Linux